 Melissa continues, “We have traveled all over and done juicing demonstrations and sampling events at yoga studios, health conferences, corporate headquarters, farmer’s markets and many doctor’s offices.
 Almost everyone can appreciate the powerful impact that fresh, organic juice has on their body both instantly and over time.
 The challenge is getting regular, reliable access to nutrition when so many of us are super-busy and also fitting it into your fitness regime… who has time for all that?
 It’s just hard to do everything yourself.
 Everyone needs a hand up now and then.

 Melissa continues, “Whether it is in preparing awesome food from the best ingredients or whether it’s a little encouragement that ‘Yes, you can lose that ten pounds and you don’t have to suffer in the process’ that’s where Wellness+Connections comes in.
 We call it the Private Wellness Club concept.
 David always says, it’s not about denying yourself anything.
 It’s more about rewarding yourself everyday with awesomeness.
-If you reward yourself with a nutritious inputs like a juice and a salad, then you don’t feel like you need to reward yourself with pizza or ice cream.
+If you reward yourself with a nutritious inputs like raw organic juice and superfoods, then you don’t feel like you need to reward yourself with pizza or ice cream.
 It’s when we deny ourselves that we feel the need to reward ourselves with sugar and caffeine.
-Following up a workout with a so-called ‘healthy’ green tea frappuccino with 48 grams of sugar, that’s 12 teaspoons of refined sugar.
-Drinking that every day is not your friend.
+Following up a workout with a so-called ‘healthy’ green tea frappuccino with 48 grams of sugar, that’s 12 teaspoons of refined sugar, is not your friend.
 What most people need is a nutrient dense calorie and foods that are alkaline if you want to be strong, energetic and lower inflammation”, Melissa continued.